Skip to content

 Professional Service

-• Benefit: Comprehensive service, often includes other checks
+• Benefit: A comprehensive service that often includes other mechanical checks.

-• Downside: Expensive for regular maintenance, and you might wait weeks for an appointment during summer
+• Downside: Expensive for regular seasonal maintenance, and you might wait weeks for an appointment during the peak of summer.

 DIY Cleaning

-• Cost: $30-$100 for quality cleaning products that last multiple cleanings
+• Cost: $30-$100 for high-quality cleaning products that will last for multiple cleanings.

-• Benefit: Do it on your schedule, save money, learn about your system
+• Benefit: Do it on your own schedule, save money, and actually learn about your system.

-• Downside: Requires some basic DIY skills and an hour of your time
+• Downside: Requires some basic DIY skills and about an hour of your time.

-For most Aussie homeowners, learning to clean your own coils is like learning to change your car's oil - a simple skill that saves you heaps over time.
+For most Aussie homeowners, learning to clean your own coils is like learning to change your car's oil: a simple skill that saves you heaps of cash over time.

 The Essential Coil Cleaning Toolkit: No Fluff, Just What Works